 Vertigo is a health disorder caused by administration of chemotherapy medications.
 Vertigo makes the cancer patient who had undergone chemotherapy process feel dizzy and loses balance.
-It is that awkward feeling that makes the patient feel he or she is moving while he/she is at the same position.
+It is that awkward feeling that makes the patient feel he or she is moving while he/she is in the same position.
 Chiropractic care can help the patient feel better and overcome some symptoms of Vertigo.

-According to a comprehensive research carried out by Dr Jeffrey Sklar, a Medical Director of Chiropractor Services at a Philadelphia clinic, chiropractic care has been identified as a feasible method to reduce the effects of chemotherapy-induced vertigo.
+According to a comprehensive research carried out by Dr. Jeffrey Sklar, a Medical Director of Chiropractor Services at a Philadelphia clinic, chiropractic care has been identified as a feasible method to reduce the effects of chemotherapy-induced vertigo.
 October is regarded as the Chiropractic Health Month, and it has been considered to be the best time to discuss the possibilities of chiropractic capacity in the treatment of vertigo and other ailments are known to be after effects of chemotherapy drugs in people living with cancer.

-After further trials, Dr Sklar states that chiropractic treatment could be employed to take care of the side effects of cancer therapy without the patient swallowing a pill of a drug.
+After further trials, Dr. Sklar states that chiropractic treatment could be employed to take care of the side effects of cancer therapy without the patient swallowing a pill of a drug.
 He further suggested that several mild and efficient chiropractic methods can be administered to aid treatment.
 These methods have proved to help patients accomplish important effects in the relief of pains, vertigo and other notable signs of this disorder.
 It is also known to play a crucial role in ensuring a complete recovery.

 Apart from the strains of vertigo, the nervousness and trauma triggered by vertigo have the ability to create muscular stiffness in the neck and the shoulder.
 Chiropractors can address this stiffness and ensure the spine of the patient receives strength.
 Chiropractic care has been identified as the provider of relief for ailments such as vertigo, muscular and skeletal ache.
 It has also proved itself to reduce the symptoms of chemotherapy-related ailments such as headaches, heartburn, acute hiccups, TMJ syndromes, and sinus pain.